-But what of Beatrice's husband-to-be, Edoardo—or "Edo," as he's known to his friends?
+But who is Beatrice's how husband, Edoardo—or "Edo," as he's known to his friends?
 Here's everything we know about him so far.

 He proposed to Princess Beatrice in Italy.

 "We are extremely happy to be able to share the news of our recent engagement," said the couple in a statement on September 26, 2019.
 "We are both so excited to be embarking on this life adventure together and can't wait to be married.
 We share so many similar interests and values and we know this will stand us in great stead for the years ahead, full of love and happiness."

 Mozzi has a son named Wolfie.

 The 38-year-old has a son, Wolfie, from a previous relationship—which made Beatrice an instant step-mother.
 The couple made a sweet mention of Wolfie in the birth announcement of their daughter.
 The statement noted that "the couple are looking forward to introducing their daughter to her big brother Christopher Woolf."

 The couple took their relationship into the spotlight in 2019.

 Mozzi and Beatrice made their first public appearance at the National Portrait Gallery's 2019 Gala.
 Not long afterwards, they were spotted holding hands in New York City.

 During the Bahrain Grand Prix in March 2019, they took things to the next level, with Mozzi accompanying Beatrice on a family trip.
 Sarah Ferguson was even seen hanging out with the couple.
 And they then made a joint appearance (pictured below) at Ella Windsor's wedding in May 2019 to Thomas Kingston at St. George's Chapel in Windsor.